Mesabloo/hm-defense/core/assets/README.md

 ## Note for those people getting the real assets from the original game

-If you extracted an `.ipa` file from a working iOS device, you will be facing a little issue coming from the fact that the PNG are modified in a non-standard by the iOS toolchain (to add some extra metadata), which leads to most image viewers on Linux not being able to preview the images ([libpng does not handle the extra non-standard chunks they put in it](https://github.com/cocos2d/cocos2d-x/issues/15199)).
+If you extracted an `.ipa` file from a working iOS device, you will be facing a little issue coming from the fact that the PNG files are modified in a non-standard way by the iOS toolchain (to add some extra metadata), which leads to most image viewers on Linux not being able to preview the images ([libpng does not handle the extra non-standard chunks they put in it](https://github.com/cocos2d/cocos2d-x/issues/15199)).

 The solution to retrieve the original viewable PNG is to use [pngdefry](http://www.jongware.com/pngdefry.html) which processes the images to remove those non-standard chunks (without breaking the image completely).<br>
-I am not sure if it is available for Windows, however a Linux version can be found [here](https://github.com/bumaociyuan/ios-ipa-server/raw/master/pngdefry-linux).
+I am not sure if it is available for Windows, but a Linux version can be found [here](https://github.com/bumaociyuan/ios-ipa-server/raw/master/pngdefry-linux).